Nicholls, Mrs Sharon Julie

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 I childmind from 7am to 6pm and I'm registered to mind overnight, if required.
 I do before and after school care, as well as dropping and taking to and from Penryn infants and junior school.
 I have many references from past and present parents and I encourage new parents to come and visit my home to see me at work with the children, as well as speaking to the parents of the existing children.
+My last Ofsted inspection I gained a outstanding report.

 Who to contact